avegaraju/my_code_catalog/_posts/2023-01-13-AWS-DynamoDB-Single-table-design.md

 	Single table design is based on the primary key, if the access patterns are not predictable it could lead to uneven distribution of the data and cause hot partitions.
 In this case, you might want to consider using a different database solution like Amazon RDS, which allows you to create read replicas to handle uneven read workloads.

 <!-- wp:paragraph -->
-The article is quite long, however I beleive we have just scratched the surface of this design technique.
+The article is quite long, however I believe we have just scratched the surface of this design technique.
 For further reading I would advise to refer to the AWS documentation on DynamoDB and watch <a href="https://www.youtube.com/watch?v=Xn12QSNa4RE" target="_blank" rel="noopener" data-mce-href="https://www.youtube.com/watch?v=Xn12QSNa4RE">this video</a>.
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->